 The inflorescence is a single flower or a cluster of up to 4 flowers at the ends of the upper stems.
 When there are four they form a whorl and hence the alternate common name of Four-flower Loosestrife and the species name.

-The fruit is a round capsule up to 5.5mm in diameter, containing the numerous very small seeds which weigh 90,000 to the ounce.
+The fruit is a round capsule up to 5.5 mm in diameter, containing the numerous very small seeds which weigh 90,000 to the ounce.
+They need light and at least 60 days of cold stratification for germination, or simply leaving them on the ground to overwinter.
 The capsule has the remains of the sepals and the style attached.

 Habitat: Prairie Loosestrife grows from a root system composed of slender rhizomes and a mass of fibrous roots.
 It is not an aggressive spreader.
-Regeneration from seed requires at least 60 days of cold stratification or simply leaving them on the ground for a year.
 The plant prefers full sun, accepts partial shade, and needs wet to mesic soils.
 The plant is delicate so it can get overshadowed by larger neighbors.

 Above: The inflorescence is a number of flower clusters at the end of the upper stems.
 While there are usually 4 flowers in a whorl they are not open at the same time.